Ricool8888/etobicokechessclub/README.md

 Description of extra pages
       - Robots.txt tells automated web crawlers and search engine bots which pages and files they can or cannot visit on a website.
       - 400.html is a custom error page that a web server displays when a user tries to visit a web page with a broken URL or invalid request
-      - 403.html is a custom error page that a web server displays when a user tries to visit a web page without proper access
       - 404.html is a custom error page that a web server displays when a user tries to visit a web page that does not exist, has been moved, or has a broken link
-      - 500.html is a custom error page that a web server displays when a user tries to visit a web page and the webpage has an internal server error
       - 503.html is a custom error page that a web server displays when a user tries to visit a web page that has active maintenance ongoing
       - sitemap.xml acts as a roadmap for your website.
 It lists all your important URLs and tells search engines like Google how to find and crawl your content.
       - .nojekyll is an empty configuration file placed in the root directory of a GitHub Pages repository.
 It tells GitHub to skip running the site through the Jekyll static site generator.
 This prevents Jekyll from ignoring files or folders that start with an underscore